woodrowwiest/FCND-Controls-CPP/README.md

 \
 Oh Great Project Reviewer,\
 \
 Thank you for taking the time to review my barebones-as-possible version of the Controls project for Udacity Flying Car Nanodegree.
-All scenarios are passing when simulated, but exact tweaking may still be intersting depending on one's desires for various flight characteristics.
+All scenarios are passing when simulated, but exact tweaking may still be interesting depending on one's desires for various flight characteristics.
 This project is barebones-as-possible simply due to timing for project submission.
-I have full intentions of revisiting every point and creating a smooth and beautiful flight controller as my skills imporove, and lo how I intend them to!\
+I have full intentions of revisiting every point and creating a smooth and beautiful flight controller as my skills improve, and lo how I intend them to!\
 \
 This project had a special type of challenge for me.
 I had to once again put aside my desire for perfection in order to be completed in time to move onto the next challenge.
 The mathematical theory of PID controllers, along with the witchcraftery required to tune the controller gains is definitely highly fascinating and overwhelming.
 I will definitely be studying this interesting field of control for robotics in more depth in the nearest future.
-Until then, my passing submission awaits your aproval.\
+Until then, my passing submission awaits your approval.
 \
 woodrow\
 \